 Among managed IP phones, SIP Soft Phones have special considerations because audio originates on the computer instead of a Polycom phone or Interaction SIP Station I and II phones.

-As discussed in the PureConnect QoS driver section, the IC User Applications install (32-bit and 64-bit) with the SIP Soft Phone feature selected is one of the installs that installs the PureConnect QoS driver.
+The IC User Applications install (32-bit and 64-bit) with the SIP Soft Phone feature selected is one of the installs that installs the PureConnect QoS driver.